reshinto/reshinto.github.io/docs/languageSpecific/java/memoryManagement.md

 - every thread has its own stack
 - it is managed by the Java Virtual Machine (JVM)
-- java knows exactly when data on the stack can be destoryed
+- java knows exactly when data on the stack can be destroyed
 - used for local primitive variables
   - e.g.: ints and doubles
 - stack works as First In Last Out structure (FILO)